department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

         - Points of contact for your system and dependent VA back-ends
         - Links to dashboards that help identify and debug application issues
     - Is there a playbook included in your product outline, for investigating and handling likely failure modes?
 If so, link to your Product Playbook
+      - At this time we have not created this artifact since we have not set up specific monitors for the APIs that will be called for this feature.
+The Core Mobile team handles any errors within the VAHB app.
 ## Where to put this checklist and what to name it

 This document should be in markdown and should be shared in this location: